Tinnahalls/session1_vefskolinn2021/README.md

 2. Understand what a style sheet language is.
 3. Understand what the "cascading" in Cascading Style Sheets means.
 4. Understand what "static site hosting" is.

+This project needs to show my skills in;
+1. That I can set up a development environment to star a web development project.
+2. Be able to use a HTML and CSS to create a simple website.
+3. Be able to use the browser's development tools to inspect websites code.
+4. Be able to publish a static website.